Preparing for Surgery – tips to get ready for surgery in Hospital

 - Your weight can make a huge difference to the safety and outcome of your surgery – so we can’t ignore it.

 Poor diet, excess weight and suboptimal overall health puts your body at a less than ideal condition to cope with surgical procedures.

-A tummy tuck or body lift is a wonderful way to sculpt the figure and shape the body.
+A tummy tuck-abdominoplasty or body lift is a good way to sculpt the figure and shape the body.
 However, the surgical procedure is not a replacement for weight loss.
 It is important that you be close to your desired weight for six to twelve months before undergoing this type of surgery.